Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ1 - Probably the newspaper chase.md

 - Determined in her pursuit of knowledge
 	- Informs the party on the secret newspaper for only the elite
 	- this contains more of the rankhra mystery knowledge, since it seems like one member of the elite is keenly interested in the secrets of Rankhra

+- She points out how the engineering collective is behind the distribution and the construction of the comets.
+- She will only point out and investigate the difference between the comets if the party allows her to see them
+	- SHe will ask where they got the comet from, and hmm
+	- Do remember that i there is a leak in the communcation somewhere, the leak is through Hunter since his comet is not one of Semyon.
+- Will she point out that whomever made the co

 - Offers to adapt the Comet to transfer a copy of messaging that they receive from Verdant and Semyon to the central crystal
 	- If accept (which is stupid), until it is discovered, all information is forwarded to the engineering collective
 	- If refuse (which is smart), Raphaella will be very understanding and offers a different way to stay in contact with her via a small modification for the comet.